 - To determine the effectiveness of Burkholderia sp. for improving nutrient uptake efficiency in tomato, maize, and perennial ryegrass in reduced fertility conditions by evaluating growth and physiological factors, as well as nutritional status of plants affected by the ACC-deaminase bacteria inoculation.

 Plant materials and growth conditions.
-Seeds of tomato, corn, and perennial ryegrass were planted into pots (6 cm in diameter and 50 cm deep) filled with sterile calcined clay.
+Seeds of tomato, maize, and perennial ryegrass were planted into pots (6 cm in diameter and 50 cm deep) filled with sterile calcined clay.

-Seeds of tomato and maize were planted into pots (tomato: 10 cm square pots; maize: 10 cm diameter round pots, 50 cm deep) filled with sterile, calcined clay (Kottkamp et al. 2010).
-Plants were established in a greenhouse and then moved to growth chambers (Environmental Growth Chamber, Chagrin Falls, OH) for bacterial inoculation and subsequent salinity and low fertility treatments.
+Seeds of tomato, maize, and perennial ryegrass were planted into pots (tomato and perennial ryegrass: 10 cm square pots; maize: 10 cm diameter round pots, 50 cm deep) filled with sterile, calcined clay (Kottkamp et al. 2010).
+Plants were established in a greenhouse and then moved to growth chambers (Environmental Growth Chamber, Chagrin Falls, OH) for bacterial inoculation and subsequent low fertility treatments.
 The controlled-environment growth chambers were set to maintain 23/18 °C (day/night), 680 µmol.m-2.s-1 1 PAR, 60% relative humidity, and 12-h photoperiod.
 Plants were irrigated with DI water and fertilized with Hoagland nutrient solution during plant establishment prior to the initiation of low fertility treatment.

 Bacterial preparation and inoculation methods were conducted as stated above.